observatorium/observatorium/docs/design/rules-api.md

 Note that the `/api/v1/rules/raw` endpoint differs from `/api/v1/rules` endpoint:

 * `/api/v1/rules/raw` supports `GET` and `PUT` requests, as described above.
 It refers only to the rules that were defined by the tenant that was authorized to use the endpoint.
 * `/api/v1/rules` supports `GET` requests and is the endpoint that is proxied by the Observatorium API to the read endpoint (in this case, Thanos Querier).
-It contains all rules from all tenants.
+It lists rules that are currently being evaluated for the tenant.